kiri-vadivelu/project-david/src/blog/article-3.md

 ---
-title: Yes, Corey David for Scarborough Southwest, Ward 20
+title: Yes, Candidate for Scarborough Southwest, Ward 20
-description: Official socialist candidate in by-election registered at Toronto City Hall
+description: Socialist to create a better life for workers, the poor, and the oppressed
 ---

 <img